Norfolk has an amazing 84 museums that span history, transport, buildings, art, the military, and of course, the wonderful county of Norfolk itself!

 The Bridewell Museum, which was originally the House of Correction, was built in 1787 and stands on the site of the old Leper Hospital.
-The original building contained eight cells, including a special dark cell (used for additional punishment within the prison itself), a chapel and day room.
+The original building contained eight cells, including a special dark cell (used for additional punishment within the prison itself), a chapel and a day room.

 The prison was enlarged in 1822 when a further sixteen cells were added.
 In 1823 five tread wheels were installed for grinding corn.
 These served as both exercise and punishment for the inmates.
-After 1836 the prison was conducted on the silent system, a punishment that aimed to stop prisoners instructing each other in criminal activities, and was finally closed in 1861.
+After 1836 the prison was conducted on the silent system, a punishment that aimed to stop prisoners from instructing each other in criminal activities, and was finally closed in 1861.

-The prison has survived almost entirely as it was when it was last used to house inmates, and makes for an atmospheric visit.
+The prison has survived almost entirely as it was when it was last used to house inmates and makes for an atmospheric visit.